Ngonie3/facial-expression-recognnition/README.md

 The system combines Deep Learning (TensorFlow/Keras) with OpenCV face detection to identify faces in images and classify the detected facial expressions.

-The model predicts the following 7 emotion classes:The model predicts the following 7 emotion classes:
+The model predicts the following 7 emotion classes:
 - Angry
 - Disgust
 - Fear